frost23z/java/docs/threads.md

         ```

     === "Avoiding Deadlock"
-    - Use a consistent order of resource acquisition.
+    - Use consistent resource acquisition order.
-    - Use `tryLock` from `java.util.concurrent.locks` to avoid indefinite blocking.
+    - Use `tryLock` from `java.util.concurrent.locks`.

-### Thread Pool
+## Thread Pool

 ???+ info "Thread Pool"
     - A thread pool is a collection of pre-created threads that can be reused for executing tasks.
     - It improves performance by reducing the overhead of thread creation and destruction.

     === "Using `ExecutorService`"

         ```java
         import java.util.concurrent.ExecutorService;
         import java.util.concurrent.Executors;